By Dady Chery

 Like any major trauma suffered jointly by a people, for most Haitians, the ripples through the ground on the afternoon of January 12, 2010 will forever bisect time into pre and post-Earthquake.
 The magnitude-seven tremblor, which would have been deadly in any case because of its shallow depth of eight miles, had an epicenter coincident with Leogane, a town of 134,000, and 15 miles from Port-au-Prince: the country’s capital city of 1.9 million.
 In a country of 10 million souls, more than one million were made homeless and over 300,000 killed.
 Everybody lost someone.
-The casualties would have been two thirds fewer if the policies of agencies such as USAID, the World Bank, and IDB, had not been deliberately designed to overpopulate this urban center.
-In a calculated set of policy decisions, foreign-aid agencies lavished money on Haiti’s big landowners to facilitate their switch from a cultivation of traditional food crops for domestic consumption to the cultivation of crops such as mangoes and corn for the U.S. market.
-Impoverished small farmers were then herded into Port-au-Prince to provide the baseball, t-shirt and blue-jean producing sweatshops of the city’s free-trade zones with an infinite supply of needy unemployed.
+The casualties would have been two thirds fewer if the policies of agencies such as the United States Agency for International Development (USAID), World Bank, and Inter-American Development Bank (IDB), had not been deliberately designed to overpopulate this urban center.
+In a calculated set of policy decisions, foreign-aid agencies lavished money on Haiti’s big landowners to facilitate their switch from a growth of traditional food crops for domestic consumption to the cultivation of crops such as mangoes and corn for the U.S. market.
+Impoverished small farmers were then herded into Port-au-Prince to provide the baseball, t-shirt and blue-jean assembling sweatshops of the city’s free-trade zones with an infinite supply of needy unemployed.

 Instead of bringing relief to Haitians, the world’s generosity in response to the Earthquake merely brought the country to the attention of its most rapacious disaster predators.
 Almost immediately, and despite a ban on adoptions, numerous plane loads of children were transported to the U.S., France, and Holland.
 The removal of a group’s youngest citizens has traditionally been the way to undermine a culture; this continues at a rate of about 2,000 children per year from Haiti.
-In the political sphere, by Spring 2010, former U.S. President Clinton had managed a coup that forced an 18-month State of Emergency onto the country and brought it under the rule of a group of wealthy investors called the Commission for the Reconstruction of Haiti (CIRH).
+In the political sphere, by Spring 2010, former U.S. President Clinton had managed a coup that forced an 18-month State of Emergency onto the country and brought it under the rule of a group of wealthy investors called the Interim Haiti Recovery Commission (IHRC).
 This group has been dismantled, but only because it became incorporated into the government after the fraudulent elections of 2010-2011.
-For example, CIRH member Laurent Lamothe became Haiti’s Prime Minister; other members Gregory Mevs (of Haiti’s wealthy family) and Bill Clinton are the co-chairs of the so-called Presidential Advisory Council for Economic Growth and Investment.
-Thus far, the crowning achievement of this group has been the inauguration, on October 22, 2012 of Haiti’s Caracol Industrial Park: a massive sweatshop zone that employ workers for a maximum of $0.87 per hour.
+For example, IHRC member Laurent Lamothe became Haiti’s Prime Minister; other members Gregory Mevs (of Haiti’s wealthy family) and Bill Clinton are the co-chairs of the so-called Presidential Advisory Council for Economic Growth and Investment.
+The crowning achievement of this group has been the inauguration, on October 22, 2012, of Haiti’s Caracol Industrial Park: a massive sweatshop zone that employs workers for a maximum of $0.87 per hour.
 The toxic dyes from the park and the influx of population into this previously rural area are expected to destroy a river and the neighboring coast.
-Despite the Haitian Constitution’s clear statements that “coasts, springs, rivers, water courses, mines, and quarries” are a commons, the CIRH veterans have set about to sell all of them.
+Despite the Haitian Constitution’s clear statements that “coasts, springs, rivers, water courses, mines, and quarries” are a commons, the IHRC veterans have set about to sell all of them.
 Many farmers who opposed the landgrabs have paid for it with their lives.

 The provision of locally-grown foods to Haitians has become almost as difficult as the provision of water, as a rash of arson has hit the country’s open-air markets.
 Markets in Gonaives and in the Saline, Tabarre, and Petionville areas of Port-au-Prince, where many farmers store their goods, have burned in suspicious fires.
 Traders in the Port Market, in particular, reported having received numerous threats before the market went up in flames on June 18 and again on July 13, 2012.
 To make matters worse for small merchants, the government has instituted a series of bans on vending in city streets and imposed difficult conditions for transit.
 For example, buses and tap-taps are no longer allowed to transport passengers together with their goods or livestock.
 Haiti’s agricultural production had already dropped by 20 percent between 2010 and 2011, but the continued persecution of the small farmers, coupled with a liberalization of trade with the Dominican Republic, through which much of Haiti’s food is now transported, have essentially wiped out the country domestic production.